john/typeup-api-serverless/README.md

 ### FUCKEDUP
 - When creating the API, the method stuff for cors isn't getting set up correctly, so I had to go in and do it manually:
+  - Go to the method in the API Gateway console
+  - Click 'method execution'
+  - Add a '200' header
+  - Click 'Add Header,' and add:
+    - Access-Control-Allow-Headers
+    - Access-Control-Allow-Origin
+    - Access-Control-Allow-Credentials
+    - Access-Control-Allow-Methods
 - And then you get a new error, about the role not having the correct permissions.
 You once again have to use the console: go into IAM -> Roles, find the right one (Cognito_TypeUpUserPoolAuth_Role in this case), and attach the managed policies for the API Gateway
 BINGO!
 How to set this up automatically via serverless.yml?